 The Shadows is a powerful exploration of Christ’s Passion in scripture and song.

 Based on the ancient Tenebrae service, The Shadows features seven readings from the Gospel of Matthew that follow the deepening shadow of death as Jesus moves closer to the cross.
-After each reading is a musical interlude played by cello ensemble–first seven cellos, then six, then five, until only one cello remains.
+After each reading, a musical interlude is played by a cello ensemble–first seven cellos, then six, then five, until only one cello remains.
 As each cellist leaves, another candle is extinguished, a vivid visual image of the depth of the darkness that engulfed Jesus.
 Each interlude holds a musical mirror to the passion of Jesus’ final hours–poignant and dark, but always with a glimmer of hope.

-We hope this virtual performance of The Shadows will be a fresh, artistic immersion into the Passion of Christ, drawing your congregation into the story with new ears and eyes.
+The Shadows will be a fresh, artistic immersion into the Passion of Christ, drawing your congregation into the story with new ears and eyes.

 The Seven Movements